Generative AI in Manufacturing: The Future of Smart Factories

 Benefits of using synthetic data:

-• Earlier deployment of inspection systems for new products
+• Helps launch new inspection tools earlier especially for new products

 Example: Bosch’s Synthetic Data for AI-Based Image Inspection